-These types of offenses, especially when there are numerous occurrences, make a driver a greater financial risk for the insurance company.
+These types of offenses, especially when there are numerous occurrences, mean a driver a is seen as a greater financial risk for the insurance company.
 Drivers with past offenses or accidents are statistically more likely to be involved in another accident in the future.
 For instance, someone who speeds a lot or has had multiple DUIs is more likely to get into a serious accident.

 How do you get a nonstandard car insurance policy?

 Before you shop, you might want to also look into the average cost of auto insurance in your state to establish a baseline for reasonable premiums in your area.

 When in doubt, find a licensed insurance agent to talk to about your insurance needs when comparing quotes.
 A licensed expert can help you navigate all the different options available.